PrefectHQ/prefect/docs/index.md

 To dive right in, simply sprinkle in a few decorators and add a little configuration, like the example below.
 ## Brief example

-The code below fetches data about GitHub stars for two repositories.
+This code fetches data about GitHub stars for a few repositories.
 Add the three highlighted lines of code to your functions to use Prefect, and you're off to the races!

 ```python hl_lines="1 4 10"